ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

   years:  2016, 2017

-lastupdated: "2017-08-18"
+lastupdated: "2017-10-05"

 ---

 # Ordering Cloud Foundation instances

-If you want to deploy a unified software-defined data center (SDDC) platform with standard compute, storage, and network configuration, order a VMware Cloud Foundation instance.
-You can order an instance with or without additional services, such as the [Zerto on IBM Cloud](../vmonic/addingzertodr.html) service.
+To deploy a unified software-defined data center (SDDC) platform with standard compute, storage, and network configuration, order a VMware Cloud Foundation instance.
+During the initial order, you can also add services, such as [Zerto on IBM Cloud](../services/addingzertodr.html).

 When you order a VMware Cloud Foundation instance, an entire VMware environment is deployed automatically.
 The base deployment consists of four IBM® Cloud bare metal servers with the VMware Cloud Foundation stack preinstalled and configured to provide a unified software-defined data center (SDDC) platform.
 Cloud Foundation natively integrates VMware vSphere, VMware NSX, VMware Virtual SAN, and is architected based on VMware Validated Designs.

 ## Requirements

 Ensure that you completed the following tasks:

-*  You configured the SoftLayer® credentials on the **Settings** page.
+*  You configured the IBM Bluemix Infrastructure (SoftLayer) credentials on the **Settings** page.
 For more information, see [User accounts and settings](../vmonic/useraccount.html).
 *  You meet the requirements and you reviewed the considerations in [Cloud Foundation requirements](sd_planning.html).

 ## Settings